TheLeaderDev/Code-Snippets/getUserinfo/README.md

 <h1 align="center">Usage guide for getUserInfo() function</h1>
 <p align="center">This function basically tells you everything about the user who visits your site.
 With it, you can see the user's IP, their browser and version, operating system, device type (mobile, tablet, or desktop), whether they're a bot or not, their dark mode preference, the request time, the current page URL and referrer — and even detailed IP info like their country, region, city, ISP, and local time.</p>
+<p align="center">Important: This function gets some of its info from the Check Host API, so it definitely needs an internet connection.
+Keep in mind that if the site's policies change in the future, the function might run into issues since it's dependent on it.
+But don’t worry—if that</p>

 <h4 align="center">Give me some energy ⭐ by starring this repo, thank you!</h4>
 <br>